There’s No One Way To Be An “Authentic” South African Artist

 "We are influenced by South African music of yesteryears and pride ourselves in making music that authentically represents where we are from," says Yoza about the group in her narration of the documentary.

-Adds Katt Daddy, the other half of the duo: "Now that the music industry in South Africa is booming, we realized that it's important to preserve what really sounds South African."
+Adds Katt Daddy, the other half of the duo: "Now that the music industry in South Africa is booming, we realised that it's important to preserve what really sounds South African."

 Yoza mentions that kwaito was a "sound of celebration" for the youth when Nelson Mandela was released from prison.
 "No matter where you're from, you knew what kwaito was.
 Kwaito was the soundtrack to new possibilities.
 Kwaito sounded like home," she says.